casper-network/casper-integrations/README.md

 - links to technical articles and the such like;

+- a set of use case end to end solutions;

 Why casper-integrations ?
 --------------------------------------

-There is a significant requirement to streamline CSPR network integrations by exchanges, wallets, validators ...etc.
+There is a significant requirement to streamline CSPR network integrations by developers, exchanges, wallets, validators ...etc.
 It's goal is to streamline client side experience of interacting with a casper node.

 Who uses casper-integrations ?
 --------------------------------------

-Integration software engineers.
+Software engineers.
 Validators.
 Testers.

-How to run request examples ?
+How to run request.js examples ?
 --------------------------------------

 For `casper-js-sdk` just run `npm install` in root directory, then `node request.js` in `./node-api/<example-name>`.